-We examine the Principled Assessment Designs in Inquiry (PADI) design system as a complex of epistemic forms with several epistemic games that may be played to complete the forms.
+We examine the Principled Assessment Designs in Inquiry (PADI) design system as a complex or system of epistemic forms with several epistemic games that may be played to complete the forms.
+This analysis illuminates what new understanding about assessment design is generated in the PADI process, thus illustrating the relative value of the PADI process to individual designers and to the field as a whole.
 PADI's forms are expressed in its underlying object model.
 The games are being developed by PADI's early users and represent a combination of standard practice in assessment design and new practice uniquely enabled by the PADI system.
-This analysis illuminates what new understanding about assessment is generated in the PADI process, thus illustrating the relative value of the PADI process.

-Background - PADI
+1 Background - PADI

-PADI is a design system that guides users through the complex process of designing assessments, with a focus on assessments of scientific inquiry.
+PADI is a computer-based design system that guides users through the multifaceted process of designing assessments, with a focus on assessments of scientific inquiry.
 PADI's products are not fully implemented assessments, but rather thorough "blueprints" based on which an assessment may be implemented.
-This approach provides the user with complete details of a coherent assessment argument and the steps required to realize that argument.
+This approach provides the blueprint user with complete details of a coherent assessment argument and the steps required to realize that argument.
 These blueprints are referred to in PADI as Templates.
 The other primary products of the PADI design are Design Patterns.
-Whereas Templates provide the technical details of the operational elements of an assessment, Design Patterns provide the substance of an assessment argument.
+Whereas Templates provide the technical details of an assessment argument.
 Design Patterns serve as a bridge between the expert's modeling of the domain of science inquiry and the specification of the technical details required for an evidence-centered assessment of science inquiry.